 To make the section more visual, you can check the box next to “Use a large and visually striking layout” to display accompanying images next to the post titles.

-- Your blog must have some recent traffic and at least 10 published posts for related content to appear (to avoid simply cross-linking posts with one another).
+- Your blog must have at least 10 published posts for related content to appear (to avoid simply cross-linking posts with one another).

 - Related content is automatically generated.
 At the moment, you can’t manually override any of the post links.